Fun FOOD Frolic

 Make Cookie Dough: Combine all the ingredients and form a smooth dough similar to a shortcrust pastry.

 No need to knead the dough.
-As soon it comes together, set it aside for 3 – 5 minutes or store in the fridge until you are ready to make cookies.
+As soon it comes together, set it aside for 3 – 5 minutes or store it in the fridge until you are ready to make cookies.

-Shape Cookies: Grease a flat baking tray and place the cookies balls on it, leaving enough space between each ball to allow for expansion.
+Shape Cookies: Grease a flat baking tray and place the cookie balls on it, leaving enough space between each ball to allow for expansion.
 Make a cross on top of each cookie using a sharp knife.

 Nankhatai is an eggless, traditional Indian shortbread cookies.